abishop42/env_creator/README.md

 If docker is not installed run:
 	./setup.sh

-To spin up the containers runs:
+To spin up the containers run:
 	./init.sh

-**Note that I am making the assumption here that docker is run on the same machine as this is being executed on and you have setup your environment as expected**
+**Note that I am making the assumption that docker is run on the same machine as this is being executed on, and the user has the ability to deploy to the docker instance.**

 Two containers are created:
-	- sampleweb with http trafic mapped to 5000
+	- sampleweb with http traffic mapped to 5000
 	- sampledb running postgres with the  user db1 and password set to password123

 To access the web page